agsb/Kyou-Ato/README.md

 Kyou Ato (今日 後) is an easy personal *Kan-Ban*.

-It's manages one list of tasks, that can be ordened top-down by high to low priority and selected by dates or states.
+It's manages only one list of tasks, that can be ordened top-down by high to low priority and selected by dates or states.

 Highlight the first five tasks and shows blocks of 20 to 20 tasks.